Which of the following best describes the relationship between th... | Study Prep in Pearson+

-Which of the following best describes the relationship between the cost of a tire and a consumer's willingness to pay, assuming the cost reflects the expected life of the tire?
+Which of the following best describes the relationship between the demand curve and the marginal revenue curve for a profit-maximizing monopolistic competitor?

 A